GOP officials rehash old fight against Volkswagen union vote

 Volkswagen announced a new SUV would be produced in Chattanooga five months after the vote, essentially confirming Corker’s prediction but on a different timeline.

-Another big project is looming in Chattanooga this time around.
-But politicians have not publicly linked its fate to the union vote.

-An $800 million expansion is planned for Volkswagen in Chattanooga, where the company expects to create 1,000 jobs as the factory gears up for electric vehicle production beginning in 2022.
-The project is due a $50 million state infrastructure grant in the budget that begins in July.
+Another big Volkswagen project is now looming for Chattanooga: An $800 million expansion is expected to create 1,000 jobs for electric vehicle production beginning in 2022.
+It’s set to receive $50 million in state incentives.

 The state’s economic development department has received no indication that the project would somehow hinge on the union vote, said department spokesman Scott Harrison.